 This race afforded me opportunities to learn lessons I can’t wait to apply in my next 100, and I am excited to even fantasize about that, considering issues surrounding my knee: 20 years of chronic pain that I just accepted as part of the bargain with life, including during the first 5 years of trail running that I enjoyed/endured…and how good it felt during and after this race.

-A course change this year allowed 10 more miles single-track than in past years (10 fewer miles of fire road!), which may have made it a little more difficult, but also more “wild”.
+A course change this year allowed 10 more miles single-track than in past years (10 fewer miles of fire road!), which may have made it a little more difficult, but also more enjoyable.
 The whole thing is spectacular and beautiful; I love this area and we will definitely go back to run Ashland again.

 The P2P100 was a one year goal made two when I sheared cartilage from my Femur on April 13, 2015.
 Prior, Rebekah and I had registered to run the race together, excited at the prospect of a 100 miler – my first, with over 20,000 feet of cumulative gain and altitude changes of nearly a mile – a more than worthy challenge yanked, possibly forever, out of my grasp that April day.
 The ensuing months would bring surgery and hope, but also major changes in the direction of my life and that of others, with lives turned upside down amidst emotional devastation.

 Although the knee felt iffy at times, I ramped my training and cross-training.
 Everything I did was with the objective in mind.
 After a painful Miwok, where I feel I rushed my return to real distance, I ran Mor’s speed workouts whenever I could, ran tracks in Ohio and Connecticut on vacation.
-Alta Vista was my go-to for that quad burner of a climb, and I would occasionally do loops and hit it twice in a day, putting together 4 to 6 thousand feet of gain by hitting the mountain from 3 or 4 directions for satisfying wobbly fatigue; I really fell in love with Montara Mountain during this period.
+Alta Vista was my go-to for that quad burner of a climb, and I would occasionally do loops to hit it twice in a day, putting together 4 to 6 thousand feet of gain by hitting the mountain from 3 or 4 directions for satisfying wobbly fatigue; I really fell in love with Montara Mountain during this period.
 But the true long runs never materialized.
 Between taking my daughter on vacation and a work schedule bloated with commute, the final six weeks allowed a longest run of only 25.8 miles and a week with the most mileage of only 63.
 During the final week I had scheduled a last long run, my daughter broke her arm and we spent my only free afternoon at the hospital.
-Two years of expectation and planning created angst that dissipated only when I realized I could not change the situation through nagging self-doubt, and three days before the race I found peace: I would run P2P and I would just finish.
+Two years of expectation and planning created angst that dissipated only when I realized I could not change the situation through nagging self-doubt, and three days before the race I found peace: after everything, the injury, the turmoil, I would just run P2P and I would finish.
 There could be no other possibility.